A Rising Thunder: Reception

 A Rising Thunder debuted at #3 on the New York Times Bestseller List.
 It dropped to #15 in the second week, #25 in the third week, #27 in the fourth week, and dropped off the list on April 22, 2012.

-Readers on the Baen Ebooks site have offered mixed opinions on the book, some criticizing it for being too long without enough action, and others praising it for being "more focused" and containing less "meaningless rambling dialog", and "still very good".

 Liz Bourke, in her review on Tor.com, expressed disappointment in the "continuing...lack of focus" in the recent Honor Harrington books, which lack the "enthusiasm and vibrancy" of the earlier books.
 She also found "the spiraling profusion of names" caused problems in the political discussions and battle sequences, allowing for "little unity".
 Despite the problems she found, Bourke says there are "flashes" of the "solid character[s] and solid action and a relatively entertaining flow of techsposition", just less than is usually found in Weber's work.